-.50 credit Prerequisite: Medical I (It is recommended that students have earned a 90% or above in Medical 1 in order to take the Pharmacy Tech course.)
+Prerequisite: Medical I (It is recommended that students have earned a 90% or above in Medical 1 in order to take the Pharmacy Tech course.)
 This course is self-paced and contract-graded as it is taught through an online company called PassAssured.
 This course prepares individuals to sit for the National Pharmacy Technician exam that is to be taken two weeks prior to graduation for a senior level student.
 If the student meets the requirements of successfully completing this course and passing the national exam, that student can graduate high school with a valid certification as a Pharmacy Technician that is recognized in all fifty U.S. states.
 Having the experience and knowledge base of Medical 1 is a must.
 This course is very self-directed and has clear objectives that must be met according to a set proficiency level in order to successfully complete the course (regardless of score on the national exam).
 Modules include: Federal Law, Medical Review (system categories with related medications), Aseptic Techniques, Calculations, and Pharmacy Operations.
 In conjunction with the course modules, students in the Pharmacy Tech course will be expected to know the top 300 pharmaceutical drugs (with both generic and brand names as well as usage, side effects, and therapeutic classifications) as well as medical abbreviations.
 This course is a valuable experience for anyone who would like to be able to work in a pharmacy whether it becomes a career choice or a stepping stone into other medical careers.
 Note: This course has a cost to students.
 Please check with the instructor or the Guidance Office for an estimation of current fees.
-WEB 2.0 .50 credit Course #661 Semester Note: This Class Fulfills the Technology credit required for Graduation.
-There are hundreds of Web 2.0 tools and application available to enhance learner learning & presentation skills.
-In this class, we will explore ten or more different tools.
-Learners will learn to use the tools then give presentations to the class using these skills.
-WEB DESIGN Course #662 Semester .50 credit Note: This Class Fulfills the Technology credit required for Graduation.
-Learners will use available software to create web sites which are creative and interactive.
-We will use a variety of web-based programs with appropriate subject matter of interest to learners.
-WEB DESIGN II: CODING AND ANIMATION
+Technology Graduation Technology Requirement The following courses meet the 0.5 credit technology requirement for graduation.
+These courses vary in nature, but provide learners with an opportunity to apply technology in the classroom setting.
+These courses provide choices for learners to pursue a technology course that not only meets the HAHS requirement but also can serve learners in their future.
+Please read the course description so that learners understand course expectations as the courses vary in the skills developed and the strategies, applications, platforms, and devices used.
+VISUAL ARTS & GRAPHIC DESIGN